Sun’s out, guns out. Shed fat fast and sculpt awesome arms you’ll want to show off in 1-3 weeks.

 Lie facedown on a mat or towel.
 Extend arms in front of the body at shoulder level with palms facing the floor.
 Squeeze shoulder blades together as you lift arms, legs, and chest off the floor.
 Hold and breath, then lower back to the floor.
 Do 10 to 15.

 Don’t Disarm Yourself with a Lousy Diet

 Don’t set yourself up for failure after all the hard work.
-Sculpting a nice set of guns isn’t all about the workouts, what you eat also plays a big role.
+Sculpting a nice set of guns isn’t all about the workouts, what you eat also plays a big role in how to lose arm fat.
 A solid nutrition plan will give those workouts a little boost and keep your energy levels up and even all day long.
 Clean eating will also help you shed any extra fat you have obscuring the view of those chiseled deltoids, triceps and biceps.